 How should we reconcile our perception of morality and Hashem’s?
 What is the perfect balance between individual rights and duties, on the one hand, and social cohesion on the other?
 What is moral leadership?
 These are just some of the questions it poses.

-Join Dr. Dean Lutrin and the Academy for a four-part exploration of Bereishit’s moral vision for all Humanity: the Individual, the Family, and the whole of Society.
+Join the Academy and Dr. Dean Lutrin in partnership with Sydenham Shul for a four-part exploration of Bereishit’s moral vision for all Humanity: the Individual, the Family, and the whole of Society.